Geoogolla/enterprise-docs/docs/administrator-guide/how-to/migration/migrate-ec2-instance-windows-server-with-postgresql-database.md

 2. After installation, do not launch or start the application.

-3. We need to make some configuration changes in files to migrate data from EC2 instance Windows Server 1 (staging) to EC2 instance Windows Server 2 (production).
+3. We need to make some configuration changes in the files to migrate data from EC2 instance Windows Server 1 (staging) to EC2 instance Windows Server 2 (production).
 So please Stop BoldReports_EnterpriseReporting application in IIS manager in Server 2.

 4. Copy the app_data folder from the C:\BoldServices\ location in Server 1 and paste that folder in the same location on Server 2.

-5. In Server 2, open your **config.xml** file and **product.json** file under **(C:\BoldServices\app_data\configuration)** folder and update the Server 2 domain name.
+5. In Server 2, open **config.xml** file and **product.json** file under **(C:\BoldServices\app_data\configuration)** folder and update the Server 2 domain name.

     **Config.xml**